How this NHL star’s brain trauma led him to found a psychedelics startup

 “When you first retire, all you want to do is play with your kids.
 And [it was] like, well, it’s too sunny outside.
 There were so many different things happening inside my mind that I couldn’t control or understand.
 I was literally scared to death,” he says.

-Doctors advised his brain degeneration would only get worse, while one of America’s top chiropractic neurologists said his brain trauma was in the top 10% worst cases he’d ever seen.
-With no known cure for his condition, Carcillo decided to take what’s known as a “hero’s dose” of psilocybin, four grams or more, to reboot his mind.
+Doctors advised his brain degeneration would only get worse, while one of America’s top chiropractic neurologists said his brain trauma was in the top 10% of worst cases he’d ever seen.
+With no known cure for his condition, Carcillo decided to take what’s known as a “hero’s dose” of psilocybin, 4 grams or more, to reboot his mind.

 “It was the most difficult two and a half hours of my life, by far,” Carcillo says of the first high-gram dose he took under the supervision of a guide.